ksharnoff/pass/examples/README.md

 ## examples directory

-This is a folder of all the images used in the project's README, for ease of use.
+This folder has screenshots of all the different commands.
+These images are used and explained in the project's [README](https://github.com/ksharnoff/pass/blob/main/README.md).